 Social role theory has been built on the empirical evidence of statistics and case studies.
 As role players change, along with their places in society, new perceptions are acquired as to identity and expectations of fulfillment for individual roles.
 Often, there are self-doubts and feelings of inadequacies in taking on a new role, especially in a family experiencing cultural and social changes.

-Its studies have demonstrated that we are happiest when we are comfortable with the roles we play, whether they are traditional, structured roles or changing roles based on interaction.
-Behavior counseling allows the individual to explore the multiple roles of his or her identity and bring clarity to how these roles affect the world around them.
+Role theory suggests that we are happiest when we are comfortable with the roles we play, whether they are traditional, structured roles or changing roles based on interaction.
+Behavior counseling allows the individual to explore the multiple roles of their identity and bring clarity to how these roles affect the world around them.